• Skip to main content

 • Dust off your kids' clothes well at the end of playing with cornmeal or flour.
 You don't want them to leave tracks all around the house, do you? 😉

 If you are like me, the vacuum cleaner was probably on heavy duty during the first sensory play days.
-At first, I would put the play pan directly on the kitchen table - and everything that left it fell at first on the table, then on the clothes and then on the floor, leaving tiny particles in the air.
+At first, I would put the play pan directly on the kitchen table - and everything that left it fell at first on the table, then on the clothes, and then on the floor, leaving tiny particles in the air.
 But there are better solutions!
 Learning from my own mistakes, I started applying the above tips and we have nearly tamed the mess with sensory materials since.
 Mom happy, child happy 🙂

 sensory activities for kids - corn meal

-3) IF YOU ARE TOO TIRED, DON'T.
+3) IF YOU ARE TOO TIRED, Find a Different, no-mess activity for your kid.

 4) BRING IT OUTDOORS.